ORomenska/update_prefixes/README.md

 AWS_SECRET_ACCESS_KEY
 AWS_DEFAULT_REGION

-If these variables havce not bveen set, defaults is used.
+If these variables have not been set, defaults are used.

-3. Run tests
+3. Run autotests

 There are several unit tests in the project

 to start tests execution:

-#python -m unittest -v tests/test_s3_copy.py
+#make runautotest

-These tests are fully utomated - resources are being created at the start of execution and cleaned at the finish.
+These tests are fully automated - resources are being created at the start of execution and cleaned at the finish.
 Database user for testing is automatically created via docker-compose.

 4. Performance considerations